-Knowing the motorcycle helmet safety rating is essential in choosing the right head-wear for you.
-Factors to consider include but are not limited to weight, size, shape and comfort.
+Knowing the motorcycle helmet safety rating is essential in choosing the right head wear for you.
+Factors to consider include but are not limited to weight, size, shape, and comfort.

-Basis for Safety Ratings
+The Basis for Safety Ratings:

 Certification is based on how well a helmet performs in the following areas: impact, positional stability, dynamic retention, chin bar impact, shell penetration, face shield, flame resistance, and face sheet penetration.

 In addition, depending on the application and standard to be used, each helmet must pass all or some of the following tests, in order to receive certification by the DOT, Snell, or both.

 Why Rate Helmets?

 For example, Snell uses an “edge anvil” test that is not required by the DOT.
 Some manufacturers claim that a helmet designed to meet this Snell test result in a product that is heavier than the same model designed only for the DOT test.

-On this basis, a helmet noise level rating is vital when choosing the right head-wear for you.
+On this basis, a helmet noise level rating is vital when choosing the right head wear for you.
 There’s no doubt that a correctly fitted helmet (and earplugs) are essential when riding a motorcycle.

 As demonstrated in rating systems for motorcycle helmets and most other products – from automobiles to bread making machines – a rating is undeniably the best tool to use before making a purchase.